 - If shopping alone and leaving at night — particularly if you’re carrying several bundles — ask a security officer to accompany you to your car.
 Most malls will provide that service.

 - Inside a mall, avoid darkened hallways and other backroom areas, especially near closing time.

 - Avoid using bathrooms that are tucked away in a back area of a mall concourse or department.
-If you can, find a bathroom near the mall’s food court or other well-trafficked area.
+If you can, find a bathroom near the mall’s food court or another well-trafficked area.
 And always accompany your child to the bathroom.
-Look for a bathroom in a store, less people frequent those.
+Look for a bathroom in a store, fewer people frequent those.

-- Never use a video arcade or toy store as a baby sitter; predators are on the prowl for unattended children.
-More then 100,000 children are abducted every year — often in malls or department stores, according to the National Center for Missing and Exploited Children (NCMEC).
+- Never use a video arcade or toy store as a babysitter; predators are on the prowl for unattended children.
+More than 100,000 children are abducted every year — often in malls or department stores, according to the National Center for Missing and Exploited Children (NCMEC).

 DEALING WITH CHILDREN WHEN SHOPPING DURING THE HOLIDAYS

 Holiday shopping can be chaotic, tiring and frustrating.
 Just imagine how much more of an ordeal it may be to a young child dragged from one store to the next as you work your way down your shopping list.
 The Massachusetts Society for the Prevention of Cruelty to Children offers these guidelines to keep tots from being pushed beyond their endurance, and older children from wandering off or otherwise getting into trouble out of boredom: